nemathahmed/answer_deduction/index.md

 Embedding module, Feature extraction, Context question interaction, Verification module and answer prediction.
 We would use contextual embeddings from BERT and then experiment with the feature extraction techniques in combination with the attentive context question interaction methods.
 Span Extractor has been proven to work well as an answer predictor in MRC tasks in existing literature<sup>[7]</sup>  but we would be experimenting with other methods as well.
 We would also be exploring unsupervised models which learn via self-supervision.

+## Analysis of fine tuning:
+The training is highly sensitive to the following parameters:
+-Batch size,
+-Learning rate
+-Max answer length

+The plots above are for batch size = 64, learning rate =  0.5 and max answer length = 15.

+The calculations above are optimally computed using a few experiments until now but these are subject to change once we experiment with the parameters exhaustively.
+The model is still low relative to its potential on F1 and EM scores of BiDAF models tuned on this dataset.
+An interesting point to note is that the model has performed relatively better on AnVA metric which basically measures the classification accuracy of the model when only considering its answer (any span predicted) vs. no-answer predictions.
+This is due to the architecture of BiDAF which allows it to compare the predicted answer versus the no answer hypothesis effectively.
+One major challenge that we have faced is the limited availability of computing resources.
+Training process took a lot of time computationally and made effective testing with more combinations of hyperparameter tuning completely infeasible.
+We have tried reducing the training dataset points to deal with the issue, but it leads to higher loss on dev validation sets as well.
+We are yet to reach an estimate for the optimal point of this tradeoff.

+## Further Steps
+We would further tune the BiDAF model experimenting with more combinations of hyperparameters.
+Going ahead we would be experimenting with relevant BERT based models for the QA task and performing comparative studies for the fine tuned models.

 ## Potential results and Discussion
 We hope to achieve competent scores on the popularly used metrics for this task which are F1 score and EM score.
 These scores are already used in the SQuaD<sup>[5]</sup> to compare various models on the dataset.
 Additionally, if we are able to develop a competent model, we would also like to focus on keeping the model light in terms of the model size, so that it could be deployed in places where computational resources are limited.